MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.get_terms

-The user can get the terms in which a variable exists using this function.
+You can get the terms in which a variable exists using this function.

 ```py
 problem = Problem("My problem" ,  [Term(c=1, indices=[0,1]), Term(c=11, indices=[1,2]), Term(c=5, indices=[1])])